UnnamedOrange/osu-kps/README.md

 5. Select "Release" and "x64", and build the project.
 6. Runs the executable.

-If you are not familiar with programming, you can go to the release page, and download the latest version of it (osu-kps-x64.exe) and run.
+If you are not familiar with programming, you can go to the [release page](https://github.com/UnnamedOrange/osu-kps/releases), and download the latest version of it (osu-kps-x64.exe) and run.
+Before this, you should also make sure your PC runs Windows® 10 that is not too old.

+## How to translate for this project

+Supporting languages right now:

+- English (by UnnamedOrange)
+- 简体中文 / Simplified Chinese (by UnnamedOrange)

+If you want to translate, follow the steps below.

+1. Fork this repository and clone the forked.
+2. Make a copy of [en-us.json](jsons/language/en-us.json), and translate based on it.
+Ignore "id", "locale" in the json file.
+If you think some things should remain English, just delete those items in the json file; they will be presented in English automatically.
+3. Make a pull request.
+4. The remaining work can be done by UnnamedOrange.

 ## Roadmap